polkascan/py-substrate-metadata-docs/docs/kusama/society.md

 ```
 ---------
 ### Head
- The most primary from the most recently approved members.
+ The most primary from the most recently approved rank 0 members in the society.

 #### Python
 ```python